-On this section of your Harry Potter in London journey you will discover a magicians emporium, tucked away beneath the streets of Westminster, before making your way through two thoroughfares that may well have provided the inspiration for Diagon Alley.
+On this section of your London journey you will discover a magicians emporium, tucked away beneath the streets of Westminster, before making your way through two thoroughfares that may well have provided the inspiration for Diagon Alley.

 You'll also follow the Death Eaters as they swoop down over Trafalgar Square in Harry Potter And The Half Blood Prince.